Sobilo34/AgroMarket/README.md

 2. Start the web app server: `python3 -m web_app.app
 3. Open your web browser and visit `http://localhost:5000`
 4. Sign up or log in to your account
-5. Browse through the available products or search for specific items
+5. Browse through the available products
 6. Add desired products to your cart and proceed to checkout
 7. Track the status of your orders in the dashboard

 ## API Endpoints
 The AgroMarket API provides the following endpoints:

 ### Users
 - `POST /api/v1/login`: Logs a user in